My name is Logan Christopher and I am the owner of Legendary Strength. Below you’ll find a fairly complete history of my training.

 Depending on the latest thing I read, and to a smaller degree my goals, I’m doing different things all the time.
 The world of physical culture is quite wide.

 I got interested in hand balancing after watching my friend walk on his hands.
 From that point on I have steadily worked on increasing my skills.
 I joined an adult gymnastics class even though I had no prior gymnastic experience.
-With their help and facilities I increased my tumbling and hand balancing skills.
+With their help and facilities, I increased my tumbling and hand-balancing skills.

-Hand balancing use to be something that almost everyone practiced to some degree.
+Hand balancing used to be something that almost everyone practiced to some degree.
 All weightlifters had various amounts of experience, though that is far from the case today.
 I aim to bring hand balancing back to everyone with this site.

 I read a biography of the Mighty Atom.
 I get inspired and want to become a strongman.
 So I start to get heavily in grip strength, especially bending steel.
 I remember the first time I bent that Yellow Nail bracing it against my leg and taking 10 minutes to complete the bend.
 I learn more feats, primarily from Dennis Rogers, who I later get to study with down in Texas.
-I begin perform small shows demonstrating my strength.
+I begin to perform small shows demonstrating my strength.

 In ‘07 I also start my own personal training business which later evolves into the online entity it is today, all starting with a book on hand balancing.

-In certain things I make progress, even good progress overtime.
+In certain things, I make progress, even good progress over time.
 Other things I let backslide and get nowhere over the course of a year.
 This continues for years.
 The overall trend is upwards though never as quick as I would have liked.

 I start to finally get it.
 I can come up with a good training plan that moves me towards my training goals.
 I can stick to this plan and get results from doing so.
 I make progress in just about every workout with occasional plateaus.